Thermal axions with multi-eV masses are possible in low-reheating scenarios: Introduction

 \section{Introduction}

 Cosmological observations, including measurements of the cosmic microwave background (CMB) anisotropies and of the distribution of large scale structures (LSS), are powerful tools to constrain the cosmic history of the universe.
 These precision measurements provide stringent bounds on particle physics models that seek to account for the matter and energy content of the observed Universe.
 In this context, a notable example is constituted by neutrino masses for which one gets cosmological bounds that are at least one order of magnitude more stringent than those obtained from laboratory searches~\cite{Lesgourgues:2006nd,Lesgourgues:2014zoa,Archidiacono:2013fha,Capozzi:2017ipn,Lattanzi:2017ubx,RoyChoudhury:2019hls}.
 The constraining potential of cosmological measurements has been subsequently applied to the case of other low-mass relics~\cite{Hannestad:2003ye}.
 In this context, a case that has been studied for more than a decade is constituted by axion hot dark matter~\cite{Hannestad:2005df}.
-The analysis of axion mass bounds has been performed by different groups using an updated set of cosmological data~\cite{Melchiorri:2007cd, Hannestad:2007dd,Hannestad:2010yi,Giusarma:2014zza,DiValentino:2015wba,Archidiacono:2013cha,Archidiacono:2015mda,DiValentino:2015zta}.
+The analysis of axion mass bounds has been performed by different groups using an updated set of cosmological data~\cite{Melchiorri:2007cd, Hannestad:2007dd,Hannestad:2010yi,Giusarma:2014zza,DiValentino:2015wba,Archidiacono:2013cha,Archidiacono:2015mda,DiValentino:2015zta} for hadronic axions models, most notably the Kim-Shifman-Vainshtein-Zakharov (KSVZ) axions~\cite{Kim:1979if,Shifman:1979if}, where the QCD axion coupling to Standard Model fermions is negligible, since it vanishes at tree level.
 In particular, the latest analysis including the Planck 2018 data and the Baryon Acoustic Oscillations (BAO) measurements allows one to set a bound $m_a < 0.192$~eV at $95$\% C.L~\cite{Giare:2020vzo}.
 It has been also predicted that future cosmological surveys, like EUCLID would improve the sensitivity to axion mass bound, reaching $m_a \sim 0.15$~eV~\cite{Archidiacono:2015mda} which would be nicely complementary with the reach of the future laboratory experiments, like IAXO~\cite{Armengaud:2019uso}.
+More recently the cosmological mass bounds have been considered also for models in which axions have a non negligible coupling with the electrons, like the Dine-Fischler-Srednicki-Zhitnisky (DFSZ) model~\cite{Dine:1981rt,Zhitnitsky:1980tq}.
+In this scenario, in~\cite{Ferreira:2020bpb} it has been shown that using the latest Planck and BAO data one would get a bound $m_a \lesssim 0.2$~eV when the axion-pion coupling is maximal.
+However, constraints on $m_a$ may be significantly relaxed and possibly vanish if the axion-pion coupling is small.
+Furthermore, we note that future CMB experiments like CMB-S4 will open a new observational window on axions through their sensitivity to the effective number of relativistic degrees of freedom $\Neff$~\cite{Baumann:2016wac,Abazajian:2016yjj,Ferreira:2018vjj}.
+In the case of the QCD axion, this would allow to probe the region of masses $m_a \sim {\mathcal O}$(few) meV, or even smaller, depending on the particular realization of the model~\cite{Baumann:2016wac}.